-If you have children with your spouse, you may have a good deal of confusion and anxiety about how your relationship with your children will change after the divorce.
+If you have children, you might have a great deal of uncertainty and anxiety about how your relationship with your children will change when your relationship with the other parent ends.
 Who will they live with?
+Will you get to see them at all?
 Will you have any say in their upbringing?
-Will you get to see them at all?
-These are essential questions that a lawyer can help resolve as a part of a divorce settlement.
-While some couples are able to work out the details of such arrangements on their own, often the courts will intervene on points where the parents don’t agree.
-To learn your rights and responsibilities regarding your children in the context of your divorce, call Martin A. Tetreault, P.A., at 919-912-2270.
-You can also email our Smithfield, North Carolina, office using our online intake form.
+These are essential questions that an experienced family law attorney can help resolve.
+Although some parents are able to work out the details of such arrangements on their own, the Court must decide what the custody arrangements will be when the parents can’t agree.

-There are two aspects to child custody in the wake of a divorce.
-Physical custody refers to the practical arrangements concerning where your children will live.
-Physical custody can be either joint or sole, meaning the children could live with both parents or just with one.
-Legal custody, on the other hand, refers to a parent’s right to make decisions about a child’s upbringing.
-This could include having input on such decisions involving:
+Custody arrangements are designed based on each family’s needs and the best interests of the children involved.
+There are two aspects to child custody: physical custody refers to the practical arrangements concerning where your children will live; legal custody, on the other hand, refers to a parent’s right to make decisions about a child’s upbringing, including:

 Look Out For Your Children And Yourself

-Protect your rights and your relationship with your children as you navigate your divorce.
-At Martin A. Tetreault, P.A., we can help.
-Call 919-912-2270 or contact us online to consult with an attorney and get a professional perspective on what custody and visitation arrangement might work best in your situation.
+Protect your rights and your relationship with your children as you navigate unfamiliar territory.
+At Martin A. Tetreault, P.A., our knowledgeable child custody lawyer can help.
+Call 919-934-6670 or contact us online to consult with an attorney and get a professional perspective on what custody and visitation arrangement might work best in your situation.